Samizo-AITL/aitl-training/README.md

 This repository provides **education and training documentation** based on
 **AITL (Architecture for Integrated Technology Logic)**,
-organized with **ISO9001-style competence, training, and responsibility separation** in mind.
+organized with **ISO 9001–style competence management, training structure, and responsibility separation** in mind.

 This repository does **not** contain technical implementations or source code.
-It defines **how AITL-related knowledge is trained, verified, and maintained**.
+It defines **how AITL-related knowledge is trained, verified, and maintained** from an education and competence perspective.

 ---